Posted on: April 4, 2015

 David Foster Wallace told a story that went something like this: Two young fish were swimming along one morning.
 They passed by an older fish.
 “Morning boys!
 How’s the water?” asked the old fish.
 The two young fish swam on.
-A moment later one turned to the other and asked “What the hell is water?”
+A moment later one turned to the other and asked: “What the hell is water?”

 I’m sure he told it better, but the heart of the story is a simple insight: it’s easy to lose sight of the context that we exist in.
-For the last few years, digital has been the focus for most marketers.
+For the last few years, digital has been the focus of most marketers.
 It’s changing the way customers engage and how they make decisions.
 As organizations adapt they are creating special digital initiatives, organizing dedicated teams and channels, buying up agencies—and so digital becomes a word that divides.

-From a business perspective it makes sense.
+From a business perspective, it makes sense.
 We organize things into orderly domains with the idea that it can be better managed and measured.
 But digital is different; its value lies in its ability to connect, to enable us to find our own paths, build community and create our own value.
-We can’t assume that the mindsets and processes that have defined business for years will enable organizations to engage the real power of digital today.
+We can’t assume that the mindsets and processes that have defined a business for years will enable organizations to engage the real power of digital today.

 The kind of change that digital suggests—and customers are coming to expect—is larger than a project or a department.
 We have to open up and follow the flow of digital through and across the organization.

 Let’s take a standard web redesign project as an example.
 We know it’s UX and UI design.
 They typically happen with reasonable amounts of collaboration.
 Then there’s frontend code and backend development on a CMS platform, another pretty clear point of integration.
 But a web redesign is never just a web redesign.
 To deliver the kind of utility and experience customers expect, the work can reach deep into technology strategy and enterprise architecture, content strategy, product, customer support, data integration and more.
 All these factors influence what you can build and what you can deliver through your website.